python/devguide/documentation/markup.rst

    The ``deprecated`` option can be given (with no value) to mark a module as deprecated; it will be designated as such in various locations then.

-.. describe:: moduleauthor

-   The ``moduleauthor`` directive, which can appear multiple times, names the authors of the module code, just like ``sectionauthor`` names the author(s) of a piece of documentation.
-It too does not result in any output currently.

 .. note::